History Facts and Fictions

 The date of the signing of the Declaration of Independence,

-Whether George Washington had a son or wore wooden teeth or chopped down a cherry tree, the person who was the first President of the United States,
+Whether George Washington had a son or wore wooden teeth or chopped down a cherry tree,

 The site, meaning and events around of the first "official Thanksgiving",